 At Wavelength we strive to do everything possible to provide the best outer reef experience available in a day trip, in a low impact way.
 Being locally owned and operated by marine biologists, we’re focused on small groups with a high level of interpretation.
 It makes the day more rewarding and more fun for everyone.

-Your day with Wavelength begins with a courtesy transfer from your accommodation to our shop at the Reef Marina.
-You’re greeted there for check-in at 8am, then board the vessel where tea or coffee is available.
-Our crew will then introduce the itinerary and provide a safety briefing.
+Your day begins with checking in at the boat at Crystalbrook Marina at 8.10am, or with a minibus transfer from your accommodation to the marina.
+After boarding tea or coffee is available and our crew will then introduce the itinerary and provide a safety briefing.

 Wavelength 4 has been designed and built in Australia utilising the latest technology to enable access to the outer reef with the most comfort and least impact.

 We visit three outer reef sites each day.
 The skipper picks these on the day, from our wide selection of exclusive outer reef moorings.
 Our aim is always to show you the best reef, and the diversity of reef types.